-9 Foods You Should Never, Eat Before Bed
+9 Foods You Should Never Eat Before Bed

-Ending your day with a glass (or two) of red wine might conk you out, but you won’t be getting good quality sleep.
+Ending your day with a glass (or two) of red wine might conk you out, but you won’t get good quality sleep.
 As your head hits the pillow, your liver is still hard at work trying to remove the alcohol from your system, says Dr. Shane.
 “There’s a connection between your liver and your heart, and your heart beats faster, and that wakes you up,” he says.
 Once you snap out of dreamland, your pounding heart will make it harder to drift back into sleep.
 Instead of wine, try these 11 natural sleep aids that actually work.

 You probably wouldn’t down a cup of coffee before bed, but it’s not the only source of caffeine.
 One ounce of chocolate (about three squares) contains about 23 milligrams of caffeine, which is a quarter of the amount in a cup of coffee.
 These are the 50 things nutritionists never eat—so you shouldn’t either.

 No surprise here, but it’s worth noting just how soon before bed you should cut your coffee consumption.
 “With caffeine, the general rule in the sleep field is no later than early afternoon,” says Dr. Shane.
 To enjoy the taste with a mid-afternoon sweet fix, sip on decaf or half-caf, he says.
 Learn about more of the eating habits that ruin your sleep.

 Unfortunately for your after-dinner dessert, coffee ice cream does contain actual coffee—and its caffeine.
 Some even have bits of coffee beans in them, points out Dr. Winter.
 “If you can, reduce the amount of ice cream you eat or have it earlier,” he says.
 Also, watch out for hidden caffeine in nutrition bars, which can contain coffee beans, he says.